Welcome

 Insecticides may also be used to help control spongy moth caterpillars at this time of year.

-Photo Credit: Bill McNee, WI DNR
+Photo Credit: Mark Guthmiller & Bill McNee, WI DNR

 Mating disruption is a management technique used to decrease reproduction of spongy moths by preventing male moths from finding females.
 This technique works by applying the chemical pheromone (attractant) of the female to an area to mask the natural pheromone levels.
-As a result, male moths are overwhelmed by the scent and cannot locate females to mate with.
+As a result, male moths can be overwhelmed by the scent and have a harder time locating a female to mate with.
 The chemical pheromone used for mating disruption is highly specific to spongy moths, and is not harmful to humans or other animals.
-Two pheromone-based products are currently registered in Wisconsin for mating disruption: Disrupt II (Hercon Environmental) and SPLAT GM (ISCA Technologies).
-Both of these products suggest applications approximately two weeks before the emergence of adult moths.
-A limitation of this technique is that it is suitable only for low populations of the spongy moth over relatively large areas.
-Mating disruption is used by the Wisconsin Department of Agriculture, Trade and Consumer Protection (DATCP) to combat spongy moth over larger areas as part of its “Slow the Spread” program, but is not an applicable technique for property homeowners.
+There is one pheromone-based product currently registered in Wisconsin for mating disruption—SPLAT GM-O (ISCA Technologies).
+This product is applied approximately two weeks before the emergence of adult moths.

 Photo Credits: Milan Zubrik, Forest Research Institute – Slovakia, Image 1370017.
 Forestryimages.org; USDA APHIS PPQ Archive.
 Image 2652079.
 ForestryImages.org.

-Depending on the weather and location, adult female spongy moths (Lymantria dispar) will continue to lay egg masses through the first 2 weeks of August.
+Depending on the weather and location, adult female spongy moths (Lymantriadispar) will continue to lay egg masses through the first 2 weeks of August.
 Look for egg masses in crevices and protected hiding spots on rough bark, the undersides of branches, under signs attached to trees, and even on buildings, play equipment, benches, and picnic tables.

-Beginning the third week of August, look for “pinholes” on the egg masses, evidence that they have been parasitized by a tiny, non-stinging wasp called Ooencyrtus kuvanae.
+Beginning the third week of August, look for “pinholes” on the egg masses, evidence that they have been parasitized by a tiny, non-stinging wasp called Ooencyrtuskuvanae.
 Wait to remove or destroy egg masses until after the first hard frost to allow this beneficial wasp an opportunity to build up its numbers.

 Photo Credits: Daniel Herms, The Ohio State University, Image 1523115.
 Forestryimages.org; MSU.